- Enrollment Options

 Guiding Principles – Traditional School

 The 2020-2021 reopening plan for our school was designed with a phased approach that allowed us to hold steady, prepare for interruptions, or make changes to reflect new guidance.
 We have continued to maintain flexibility and monitor national Center for Desease Control (CDC), American Academy of Pediatrics (AAP), and WA Depepartment of Health (DOH) guidelines and recommendations.

-The following 6 guiding principles reflect the standards, procedures, and protocols that we have used to reopen on campus this year.
-We continue to follow CDC, AAP, and health department recommendations.
+The following 6 guiding principles reflect the standards, procedures, and protocols that we used to reopen on campus this year:

 - Maintaining a Healthy Campus Environment